1:00 pm - 4:30 pm 28/03/2023

-This online event will provide an opportunity for those involved in enterprise and entrepreneurship education and support to consider their work in relation to planetary sustainability.
-Whilst, in the title of the workshop, we use ‘climate-action’ as a short-hand, this event will appreciate the complex and interacting planetary boundaries which provide a ‘safe operating space’ for humanity and which are being exceeded.
-EE in higher education exists within this broad context of climate and ecological crisis and this event will help attendees reflect upon this and introduce them to practical strategies to take action.
+This online event provided an opportunity for those involved in enterprise and entrepreneurship education and support to consider their work in relation to planetary sustainability.
+Whilst, in the title of the workshop, we use ‘climate-action’ as a short-hand, this event appreciates the complex and interacting planetary boundaries which provide a ‘safe operating space’ for humanity and which are being exceeded.
+EE in higher education exists within this broad context of climate and ecological crisis and this event helped attendees reflect upon this and introduced them to practical strategies to take action.

-The workshop will include keynote presentations which prompt attendees to consider the wider, ecological and social dimensions in which EE is embedded.
-In addition, attendees will learn about two EERPF projects which are taking different but complementary strategies to motivating action in this area.
-The University of Huddersfield and the University of Liverpool will share the ideas behind its influencer-focussed project and insights from multi-stakeholder workshops to develop new ideas for practice and provision.
-The University of the West of England will share the ideas behind its practitioner-focussed project with insights from working with schools, pupils and university students on this issue.
+The workshop included keynote presentations which prompted attendees to consider the wider, ecological and social dimensions in which EE is embedded.
+In addition, attendees learnt about two EERPF projects which are taking different but complementary strategies to motivating action in this area.
+The University of Huddersfield and the University of Liverpool shared the ideas behind its influencer-focussed project and insights from multi-stakeholder workshops to develop new ideas for practice and provision.
+The University of the West of England shared the ideas behind its practitioner-focussed project with insights from working with schools, pupils and university students on this issue.

-In addition, attendees will be facilitated to meet each other and be in dialogue about existing practice and policy and to what extent it is enabling or hindering change.
+In addition, attendees were facilitated to meet each other and be in dialogue about existing practice and policy and to what extent it is enabling or hindering change.